Updated June 3, 2023

 |Generalized Linear Models

 It implements logistic regression for the classification of binary targets and linear regression for continuous targets.
 It supports confidence bounds for prediction probabilities and confidence bounds for prediction.

 |Iterative Deepening Depth-first Search

-It performs the depth-first search at level-1 and starts over, then executes a complete depth-first search to level 2, and continues till it gets the solution.
+It performs the depth-first search at level-1, starts over, then executes a complete depth-first search to level 2 and continues until it gets the solution.

 |Minimum Description Length

 It is an information-theoretic model selection principle.
 It assumes that the most simple, compact data representation is the best way to explain it.